bigchaindb/bigchaindb/docs/root/source/query.rst

 Example Documents from Some Collections
 ---------------------------------------

-The most interesting collections are:
+The most interesting collections in the ``bigchain`` database are:

 - transactions
 - assets
 - metadata
 - blocks

 You can explore those collections using MongoDB queries such as ``db.assets.findOne()``.
-We now look at some example documents from each of those collections.
+We now show some example documents from each of those collections.

 Example Documents from transactions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~